Dynamics of mode entanglement induced by particle-tunneling in the extended Bose-Hubbard dimer model

 \section{Introduction}

 The experimental techniques used in ultracold atoms have allowed the study of diverse quantum effects in an extraordinarily controlled manner, as well as the simulation of a variety of theoretical quantum many-body models \cite{BlochNaturePhys2012}.
-In particular, the dynamics of interacting bosons that hop across two sites (or modes), and models alike, has been relevant to the analysis of two Bose-Einstein condensates in a double-well trapping potential, whose experimental realization \cite{AndrewsScience1997,MilburnPRA1997,SmerziPRL1997,SchummNatPhys2005,AnderliniJPhysB2006} triggered multiple studies of quantum effects, like: self-trapping \cite{OttavianiPRA2010,CuiPRA2010}, transport \cite{NesterenkoJPB2009}, tunneling manipulation \cite{ZhangPRA2008,AlbiezPRL2005}, quantum chaos \cite{ZhangPRA2008,KiddPRA2019,ChenPRA2021}, etc.
+In particular, the dynamics of interacting bosons that hop across two sites (or modes), and models alike, has been relevant to the theoretical \cite{MilburnPRA1997,SmerziPRL1997} and experimental \cite{AndrewsScience1997,SchummNatPhys2005,AnderliniJPhysB2006,GatiJPhysB2007} analysis of Bose-Einstein condensates in a double-well trapping potential.
+Multiple studies of quantum effects in the double-well model have been advanced related, for example, to: self-trapping \cite{OttavianiPRA2010,CuiPRA2010}, transport \cite{NesterenkoJPB2009}, tunneling manipulation by external fields \cite{ZhangPRA2008}, Josephson tunneling \cite{GatiJPhysB2007,GatiJPhysB2007,MeierPRA2001,FerriniPRA2008}, quantum chaos \cite{KiddPRA2019,ChenPRA2021,CoulletJPhysB2002}, spectral properties \cite{FranzosiPRA2001}, etc.

 The further advancement of experimental techniques has allowed the isolation and control of a pair of ultracold atoms in a double well \cite{Sebby-StrabelyPRA2006,Folling2007,TrotzkyScience2008,AnderliniNature2007,MurmannPRL2015}, thus providing suitable systems for implementing different tasks in quantum information science.
 In this context, mode entanglement acquires particular importance when dealing with identical-particle systems \cite{Dalton2017,Tichy2011,Benatti2020}, and constitutes a useful resource for exploiting quantum correlations, with applications in quantum metrology and teleportation \cite{Benatti2021}.
 In addition, it has been possible to elucidate the role of mode entanglement in the equilibration process in a system of trapped bosons in optical lattices~\cite{MandelNature2003,DaleyPRL2012,KaufmanScience2016}.
 Such systems are characterized by the competition between single-particle tunneling processes of bosons hoping across neighboring lattice sites, and the particles on-site interactions, leading to interesting effects, as the Superfluid-Mott insulator quantum phase transition~\cite{FisherPRB1989,GreinerNature2002}.